PereViader/ManualDi/README.md

 await initializer.StartApplication();
 ```

+# Container Lifecycle

+- Installation Phase: The container's configuration is defined and set up.
+- Building Phase: The container is created and ingests the configuration.
+Non lazy Bindings are resolved.
+- Resolution Phase: The container can be used to resolve services as needed.
+- Disposal Phase: The container and its resources are properly cleaned up and released.

 # Binding

-The configuration of the container may only be done during it's creation.
+The configuration of the container may only set during the installation phase.
 Any alteration by custom means after the container's cration may result in undefined behaviour.

 The previous section displays how to create the container, but the configuration of the container is done on some opaque installer extension method or object.